sugimotot/btsdoc-portal/developers/apis/api_restrictions.md

 ### Contents:
 - Using the API
   - Examples
-- Authorization Scheme
+- Accessing restricted API's
    - Example
 - Login In
    - *class* graphene::app::login_api

 ***

-### Using the API
+## Using the API

 We provide several different API's.
 Each API has its own ID.
 When running `witness_node`, initially two API's are available.